Nrdly

 First, I recommend installing the backer board first so that you’re not walking on the tray.

-Second, follow the manufacturer’s recommendations – don’t skip any steps.
 Not only will this ensure the shower will pass the flood test, but it’ll also give you peace of mind.

 Plus there’s a specific sequence that I follow to make sure Schluter’s shower system is rock solid.

-Watch this short video to see step by step how to install the Schluter shower pan from start to finish
+Watch this short video to see step-by-step how to install the Schluter shower pan from start to finish

 What’s Next

-If you’re doing a bathroom remodel and need help, join one of our online courses – they’ll make your bathroom renovation much easier!
+If you’re doing a bathroom remodel and need help, join our Platinum Membership.

 Cheers,